 - Improving SARs filing processes: Learning correlations between alerts and suspicious activity reports (SARs) to determine when regulatory reports will need to be filed

 The Future of AML Compliance

 With intensifying regulatory enforcement and operational losses applying significant pressure on profitability, fraud is no longer acceptable as a “cost of doing business”.
-One of the keys to address these challenges is to leverage advanced AML analytics, which are quickly being adopted and will soon be the industry standard.
+One of the keys to addressing these challenges is to leverage advanced AML analytics, which is quickly being adopted and will soon be the industry standard.
 Fused with more traditional rules-based analytics, advanced analytics is the approach that every compliance professional must take to stop fraud and maintain a strong AML compliance program.